mattrixman/get_latest/README.md

     [2018-02-22] Super Awesome Tests run against version: d122764 [2018-02-23] Super Awesome Tests run against version: d122764

+## Setup

+To set up the challenge, do this:

+    sudo ./challenge_setup.sh

+This will create `/opt/clover` and set up its contents for the challenge.

 ## Guidelines

  - Feel free to use a browser to search for help--this is not a test of what you can remember, it is a test of what you can do